junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Dean is cornered in the sheriff's office.
 Flickering lights show his silhouette on and off, switching between windows.
 Cas watches him, thinking this is the closest they've ever been since the last time they were both in this town.

 Dean's prayer reaches him, pained and desperate, asking for him.
-With the distance so close, they can probably hear each other if they just spoke loud enough.
+With the distance so close, they can probably hear each other if they just speak loudly enough.

 Cas gets off his horse, and tells the sheriff he'll go in there first.
 Alone.